BumpNet: A Sparse MLP Framework for Learning PDE Solutions: Introduction

-We demonstrate that BumpNet can efficiently solve partial differential equations (PDEs) by introducing Bump-PINNs, which use a collocation-type approach similar to PINNs \cite{raissi2019a}.
+We demonstrate that BumpNet can efficiently solve partial differential equations (PDEs) via {\em Bump-PINNs}, which use a collocation-type approach similar to PINNs \cite{raissi2019a}.
 Bump-PINNs have enhanced convergence speed, accuracy, and a significantly reduced parameter count in comparison with ordinary PINNs.
 Virtually any technique utilized to improve the accuracy of PINNs can be applied to Bump-PINNs as well.
 Here, we demonstrate the use of self-adaptive weights \cite{mcclenny2023self} to improve the performance of Bump-PINNs.

 In time-evolution problems, Bump-PINNs can employ ``space-time'' bumps.
 An alternative that can be more efficient and accurate employs a Bump-PINN to approximate the spatial component in connection with a scheme to advance the solution in time, in a manner similar to finite element methods for time-evolution PDEs.
-Here, we propose Bump-EDNN, which trains a BumpNet neural network to represent the initial condition and uses the evolutionary neural network methodology proposed in~\cite{du2021evolutional} to advance the solution in time.
+Here, we propose {\em Bump-EDNN}, which trains a BumpNet neural network to represent the initial condition and uses the evolutionary neural network methodology proposed in~\cite{du2021evolutional} to advance the solution in time.

 In addition, we demonstrate that BumpNet can be used in operator learning problems.
 In parametric PDE applications, the goal is to approximate the operator that maps between the parameter space (which may consist of equation coefficients, source terms, or initial/boundary conditions) and the solution space, in order to obtain a fast surrogate in many-query applications, such as design optimization or uncertainty quantification, when the parameter space must be sampled repetitively.
 DeepONets \cite{lu_deeponet_2021} are a popular and powerful neural operator architecture.
-Here, we propose Bump-DeepONet, which employs a BumpNet as the trunk network of a DeepONet.
+Here, we propose {\em Bump-DeepONet}, which employs a BumpNet as the trunk network of a DeepONet.
 Bump-DeepONets accelerate convergence and reduce the overall parameter count of ordinary DeepONets, making it an efficient option for operator learning tasks.

-Finally, model order reduction can be achieved easily in the BumpNet framework through adaptive pruning.
-We introduce an amplitude-based pruning method, which systematically removes low-amplitude bumps during training, thereby achieving h-adaptivity and enhancing training convergence.
+Furthermore, we show that Bump-DeepONets are universal approximators of continuous operators.